LisaDziuba/Awesome-AI-tools-for-product-development/README.md

 * [DoNotPay](https://donotpay.com) - The World's First Robot Lawyer.
 The DoNotPay app is the home of the world's first robot lawyer.
 Fight corporations, beat bureaucracy and sue anyone at the press of a button.
 (Free subscription option)
 * [Spellbook](https://spellbook.legal) - Draft contracts 3x faster with AI.
 Spellbook uses GPT-3 to review and suggest language for your contracts in Microsoft Word.
 Trained on billions of lines of legalese, Spellbook suggests language for your contracts instantly.
 (Free trial)
 * [PatentPal](https://patentpal.com/) - Generative AI for Intellectual Property.
 Automate mechanical writing in your patent applications.
 (Free)

+Useful newsletters for those who are curious to learn more:

+-